OUR AUTISM & ADHD SERVICES

 - NHS local pathways

 Available only in areas where your GP is based and where you reside within an area covered by an active NHS contract.
-We currently offer combined assessments through our Mid & South Essex local NHS pathway - Self-pay assessments
+We currently offer combined assessments through our NHS Essex ICB local pathway. - NHS Right to Choose

 If you’re not sure which pathway is right for you, you can find out more information by visiting the following pages: